ouspg/CompSec/Lab6_Digital_forensics/README.md

 Find out what browser Mallory is using and then search for URLs which you want to find from its process memory.

 * [Volatility wiki](https://github.com/volatilityfoundation/volatility/wiki)
-  * Possibly useful commands, `pslist`, `psscan`, `yarascan`
+  * Useful volatility commands, `pslist`, `yarascan`, `memdump`
-* TBA: Mallorys OS version or correct volatility profile
-* TBA: hints of exiftool and file carving
+  * Correct profile for Mallorys machine is `Win7SP1x64_23418`
+* Exiftool is tool for inspecting image metadata
+* Foremost can extract files of specified type from other files, for example memory dumps of processes

+**NOTICE: Last cache FOREST coordinates are not right, so ignore that inconsistency for now, it will be fixed later**

 ### C) Data hiding & password recovery